TrySpace/GPT-Helper/README.md

 - Better prompt insight
 - Updating 1 Question and see the diff of the Answer
 - Local persona edit
+- Store history in localStore, move current convo before resetting
 - Tweak Response component layout?
+- Update to GPT 4?
 - Fix build not resolving correct paths
-- Update to GPT 4?